0xMorgoth/0xMorgoth/README.md

 - 👀 I’m interested in economics and crypto-currency.
 - 🌱 I’m currently learning Web3 project development.
 - 💞️ I’m looking to collaborate on building dapps on ethereum and other EVM-compatible chains.
-- 📫 How to reach me @0xMorgoth.gmail.com
+- 📫 How to reach me: @0xMorgoth.gmail.com

 <!---
 0xMorgoth/0xMorgoth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.